-This is the first of a series of articles that draw on the thought of some well-known past and present theologians, from outside the ‘evangelical tradition’, to provide some guidance as we seek to remain faithful to Jesus and practise authentic church in 21C post-Christian Britain.
+This is the first of a series of articles that draw on the thought of some well-known past and present theologians, including some from outside the ‘evangelical tradition’, to provide some guidance as we seek to remain faithful to Jesus and practise authentic church in 21C post-Christian Britain.
 This article provides a taster of US theologian Stanley Hauerwas’ understanding of the church as a ‘disciplined community’.

 Hauerwas is quoted as saying: “Why is niceness, not atheism, the real enemy of the church too afraid to preach as if it had enemies, too timid to call the lonely consumers of modernity who enter and leave the church as strangers to become a disciplined community?” (my italics).